material-motion/material-motion/concepts/expressions.md

 A **term function** is the entry point for creating Intention.
 An instance of a Term is returned by a Language’s term function.

 **Terms must be functions**.
 It may be tempting to define argument-less terms as dynamic properties.
+This would allow expressioins like `Tween().fadeIn`.
 We explicitly discourage this.
 Ensuring that every term is a function provides consistency to the engineer.

 The purpose of a Term is to initiate the creation of one or more Intentions.
 The implementation of the term may create one or more Intentions and initialize well-documented defaults.